Siilsy/Pythagoras-Thales-Trigonometry/README.md

 ## 💬 Language
 This program is made in Micropython.

-The script is not very optimized, I was just starting out
+The script is not very optimized, I was just starting out.

 ## 🛠️ Details
 The only problem is all is in French.